-School in the Old Days
+School in the old days

-Long ago, school was different from the way it is now.
-Many towns had one-room schoolhouses, and all students went to the same one room.
+A long time ago, school was different from the way it is now.
+Many towns had one-room schools, and all students were taught in the same one room.
 There was just one teacher, who taught all students of different ages.
 All the students in my class are nine or ten years old.
 Students sat on hard wooden benches in rows.
-My class has comfortable desks, one for each student.
-They copied the alphabet, numbers, and poems onto slates with chalk.
-They also practiced their handwriting every day.
+My class has got comfortable desks, one for each student.
+They copied the alphabet, numbers and poems onto slates with chalk.
+They also practised their handwriting every day.
 They used quill pens and ink to write neatly.
 I use a computer to write.
-They copied texts and memorized long paragraphs from the one or two books the teacher had.
-I don't like to memorize things from books.
+They copied texts and memorised long paragraphs from the one or two books the teacher had.
+I don't like memorising things from books.
 When students didn't do their work, the teacher used branches from trees to punish them.
 My teacher is kind, so she doesn't use branches.
-Some teachers made bad students stand in a corner and wear a pointed hat called a dunce cap.
-Students felt ashamed, and they looked silly, too.
+Some teachers made bad students stand in a corner and wear a pointed hat called a dunce's cap.
+Students felt ashamed and they looked silly, too.
 School is very different now.